Salomé Ureña: Life

 She was born in Santo Domingo, Dominican Republic on October 21, 1850.
-She was the daughter of writer Nicolás Ureña de Mendozaand Gregoria Díaz de León both from Santo Domingo, their marriage union lasted five years.
+She was the daughter of writer Nicolás Ureña de Mendoza and Gregoria Díaz de León both from Santo Domingo, their marriage union lasted five years.
 Her father was a politician and journalist who held positions in the judiciary and congress.
 Despite the separation of her parents, the relationship of Salomé with her father was endearing and undoubtedly fundamental in her intellectual and moral formation.

 Salomé learned to read with her mother and at the age of four, which reveals the care of both parents, who gave a solid training to Salomé.
 She attended the elementary schools of her time, while her studies as a teenager was done under the guidance of her father, from whom she received extensive literary instruction.

 Salomé learned the verses of her father's favorite bards, her cultural level was nourished by Spanish classics as well English and French literature.

 She began writing verses at the age of fifteen, later publishing her first works at the age of seventeen, with a characteristic imprint of spontaneity and tenderness.
 In 1867 she published her first works under the pseudonym "Herminia", a name she used until 1874.

 On February 11, 1880, at the age of twenty-nine, she married the doctor and writer Francisco Henríquez y Carvajal, a politician who achieved the presidency of the Dominican Republic.
 She had four children with him: Francisco, Pedro, Max and Camila.
-Her children’s would later become highly respected figures of contemporary literature of the mid- and late twentieth century as writers, philosophers, poets, humanists and art critics.
+Her children's would later become highly respected figures of contemporary literature of the mid- and late twentieth century as writers, philosophers, poets, humanists and art critics.